Appendix C, "Diagnostic Tables"

 Step 5.
 Identify environmental conditions

-What recent environmental conditions could have affected the plant, for example: excessive cold, heat, drought, rain, hail, lightning, or wind (Figure 7–11)?
+What recent environmental conditions could have affected the plant, for example: excessive cold, heat, drought, rain, lightning, wind, or hail (Figure 7–11)?
 What chronic environmental conditions could be affecting the plant, for example: too much or too little sunlight, soil pH, soil compaction?

 Step 6.
 Look for signs of pests and pathogens